-On 24-30th March 2019, the Environment Europe is offering an online training course on Green Economy for Countries, Cities and Regions: Ecosystems, Economy, Policy.
+On 24-30 March 2019, Environment Europe is offering an online training course on Green Economy for Countries, Cities and Regions: Ecosystems, Economy, Policy.
 The School will address key elements of the new economy transformation, exploring the cutting edge methods and policy applications in ecological economics.
-With a clear sustainable development focus, it will draw on the expertise of a range of disciplines: economics, ecology, physics, environmental sciences, sociology, psychology, complex systems theory, etc. to address the current challenges: climate change, biodiversity loss, resource depletion, water shortages, social cohesion and achieving sustainability.

 International Institute for Industrial Environmental Economics (IIIEE)